 Please submit an Information Request Form to connect with us and obtain more details about our program.
 An enrollment counselor will contact you promptly to provide assistance.

-Kentucky Community & Technical College System (KCTCS) and Ivy Tech* students working toward their Associate Degree in Nursing (ADN) can now earn their RN to Bachelor of Science in Nursing in less time by taking RN to BSN courses at the University of Louisville (UofL) —while they are still enrolled at their home KCTCS or Ivy Tech* school.
+Kentucky Community & Technical College System (KCTCS), Ivy Tech students working toward their Associate Degree in Nursing (ADN) can now earn their RN to Bachelor of Science in Nursing in less time by taking RN to BSN courses at the University of Louisville (UofL) —while they are still enrolled at their home KCTCS or Ivy Tech school.

 Attend UofL as a non-degree seeking (continuing studies) student while completing your ADN at your home KCTCS or Ivy Tech school.